-- Do not drop, strike, or shake your phone severely.
-It may harm the internal circuit boards of the phone. - Do not use your phone in high explosive areas as the phone may generate sparks.
+- 3. Do not drop, strike, or shake your phone severely.
+It may harm the internal circuit boards of the phone. - 4.
+Do not use your phone in high explosive areas as the phone may generate sparks.

-Do not damage the power cord by bending, twisting, pulling, or heating.
+5. Do not damage the power cord by bending, twisting, pulling, or heating.
 Do not use the plug if it is loose as it may cause a fire or electric shock.

-Do not place any heavy items on the power cord.
-Do not allow the power cord to be crimped as it may cause electric shock or fire.
+- 6. Do not place any heavy items on the power cord.
+Do not allow the power cord to be crimped as it may cause electric shock or fire. - 7.
+Do not handle the phone with wet hands while it is being charged.
+It may cause an electric shock or seriously damage your phone.